shabin5785/react-notes/Notes_3.md

 -  Context is designed to share data that can be considered “global” for a tree of React components, such as the current authenticated user, theme, or preferred language

+### Error Boundary
+- A JavaScript error in a part of the UI shouldn’t break the whole app.